 Frequently Asked Questions

 In accordance to the laws of the State of Maine, we hold stray dogs for 7 business days and stray cats for 2 business days.
 If an owner does not arrive to reclaim their animal during that time, the next step is to evaluate the animal for temperament and health before being placed for adoption.
-There is no time limit on how long a healthy adoptable pet can stay with us and some have stayed more than six months before they found just the right home.

 If you have made the heart-wrenching decision that your pet must be put to sleep, your veterinarian is the very best person to do it.
 We do not offer this service to the public.

 Yes, we can cremate your pet but are not able to return the ashes to you.
 The fee is $35.

 The Bangor Humane Society works hard every day to make sure we are giving every animal that comes through our doors a fair chance at finding a perfect match.
 We do not euthanize animals because they have been with us too long, or if we have too many.
 We only consider euthanasia as an option if an animal is unpredictable and could be threat to people, other animals, or themselves in a home environment.
 We work hard with our veterinary partners to provide the best medical care possible to animals in our facility; if there is nothing that a veterinarian can do to make an animal comfortable and that animal no longer has a quality of life, then we will consider euthanasia in this instance as well.